renepacchaux/gudeeds-responsive-mobile-app/README.md

 I took my questions to other designers before meeting with engineers.
 Talking to the design team, they mention apps being built out for multiple screens.

 I reap the benefit of not doubling my effort over the same material.
 I need to know consensus direction but not plans.
 I can listen to issues about the buildout along the way.
-I wanted to commit to the next meeting going smooth.
+I wanted to commit to the next meeting going smooth. #my-approach

 At this initial stage, I need to describe a thing that already works.
 For example, I picture myself at a grocery store.
 I am carrying a laptop.
 Who pulls out a laptop at the grocery store?
 I am likely to use my phone instead.

-Before any pencil has hit paper, I have made a mental decision about where this application will live.
+Before any pencil has hit paper, I have made a mental decision about where this application will live. #my-appraoch

 Is it worth skipping a few steps in fidelity if we know what design system we are in?

 To help move this piece forward, I can set one screen as a goal: the mobile version.

-<a id="org32ae647"></a>
+<a id="org2991af7"></a>

-## Research
+### Research

-Much work has been done externally already.
+Much work on the UI has been done externally before I start.
 I only need to look and see what is out there.

 To keep from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial prototypes.